dmcg/minutest/docs/README.md

 }

-// We can reuse the contract for different collections. class LinkedListTests : JupiterTests {
+// We can reuse the contract for different collections. class LinkedListTests : JUnit5Minutests {

     override val tests = context<MutableCollection<String>> {
         fixture {